Google Tag Manager Installation

 - GTM container installed on your website

-- Your Simple Commenter domain from the dashboard
+- Your Simple Commenter project public key from the dashboard

 Step-by-Step Installation